 Reader Luke’s parents’ admired the 1953 ranch home next door to their house for 18 years, and the day it came up for sale, and they decided to make it their own.
-The home had fallen into disrepair over the years and would need lots of TLC, so with help from their son Luke — and grandma too — the family began their group restoration effort with kitchen.
+The home had fallen into disrepair over the years and would need lots of TLC, so with help from their son Luke — and grandma, too — the family began their group restoration effort.
 Instead of gutting the damaged original cabinets and replacing them with something contemporary, Luke and his father lovingly repaired the original cabinets, saving as much material as they could.
 The results are beautiful.

 When my parents first purchased the home, we were all unsure what would be done about the kitchen.
 The original wood cabinets in this kitchen were so old and not very well cared for that we had thought about gutting the entire kitchen and putting contemporary cabinetry in its place.
 However, we did not do that, and I am very glad that wasn’t done.
 I believe new cabinets would have ruined the character of the home.